Standardized Assessment Information

-Indiana Statewide Testing for Educational Progress (ISTEP+) (Grade 10)
+Indiana Statewide Testing for Educational Progress (ISTEP+) (Re-test only)

 Students in grade 10 take the ISTEP+ test in the spring of each year during two different windows (the first in March and the second in April/May).The purpose of the Indiana Statewide Testing for Educational Progress Plus (ISTEP+) is to measure student achievement in the subject areas of English/language arts and mathematics.
 Students will take the ISTEP+ math and English/language arts tests during their 10th grade year and must pass as a requirement for graduation.
 ISTEP+ reports student achievement levels according to the Indiana Academic Standards adopted by the Indiana State Board of Education.
 The ISTEP+ assessment is criterion-referenced and is designed to measure students’ mastery of the standards.
 Students are not compared to others but are simply striving to answer enough questions correctly to attain a passing score which is set by the state.
 Student performance on ISTEP+ is part of school accountability measures required by law.